streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: company
-        description: ' the identifier for the specified security or company: '
+        description: 'the identifier for the specified security or company:'
         type: string
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: query
-        description: ' a string query search of executives name'
+        description: a string query search of executives name
         type: string
       - in: query
         name: role
-        description: ' the normalized executive and officer role'
+        description: the normalized executive and officer role
         type: string
       - in: query
         name: type
-        description: ' select whether to show only US or International executives: us | non'
+        description: 'select whether to show only US or International executives: us | non'
         type: string
       responses: